 Staff & Board

 Samantha Gladu is a queer white woman who believes in addressing power inequities by building representative and progressive leadership.
-She got her start in Oregon politics after completing New Leadership Oregon in 2012, and has since worked on statewide and legislative district campaigns and as Chief of Staff to two Oregon legislators.
-With a degree in community development and a background of reproductive health advocacy, Samantha has worked on issues globally at the United Nations as a Planned Parenthood Global Youth Advocacy Fellow, regionally as board vice president for the Northwest Abortion Access Fund, statewide and locally on campaigns, and in both chambers of the legislature.
+With a degree in community development and a background of reproductive health advocacy, Samantha has worked on issues globally at the United Nations, regionally as board vice president for the Northwest Abortion Access Fund, statewide and locally on campaigns, and in both chambers of the legislature.
 She also serves as a member of the NARAL Pro-Choice Oregon board of directors and was a founding board member and co-director of New Leaders Council Portland.
 When she’s not working to make the world a better place, Samantha is playing bass in her feminist punk bands, cuddling her dog Pierre, or sampling the best of Oregon’s food, wine and beer with her spouse Zach.

 Bobby comes to Next Up as a Soros Youth Justice Fellow with the Open Society Foundation.
 Through first-hand experience with the criminal justice system, being convicted at 17 as an adult to a mandatory minimum sentence of 70 months under ballot Measure 11, he brings a unique perspective, experience, and passion for this work.
 Bobby grew up in SE Portland, is community-minded and wants to reform the criminal and juvenile justice systems as a legacy for his incarceration, repairing harm to the community and to those still in the system and hoping for change.
 He loves dancing, connecting with people, and the book that most deeply impacted his life is Michelle Alexander’s The New Jim Crow.